sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

     message regexp '[0-9]{2}.{0,5}[cC].{0,3}[oO0].{0,3}[mM]';
 ```

 Lastly, we can run the classifier on this and print all false positives.
 If you have most of your data labelled correctly, the classifier will most likely classify the messages you've missed to manually label as spam, while in the dataset they're still labelled as ham, giving you a list of false positives, of which most messages are likely to be messages you actually want to label as spam.
-For example during your evaluation phase:
+For example during the evaluation phase:

 ```python
 # y_valid is the labels from the training set, y_pred is what the